rahulverma30/Student-Reporting-System/README.md

 3) Top student from class

 I have used the Java language to make this project,
-In this project I used the linked list data structure to store the data of students.
+ I used the linked list data structure to store the data of students.